Invariant Policy Learning: A Causal Perspective: A Causal Framework for Multi-environment Contextual Bandits

-We assume there exists a probability measure $\mu$ on $\mathcalbf{X}\times\mathcalbf{U}\times\mathcal{A}\times\mathbb{R}$ such that for all $\pi\in\Pi$ and all $e\in\mathcal{E}$ the SCM $\mathcal{S}(\pi, e)$ induces a unique distribution $\P^{\pi,e}$ over $(X, U, A, R)$ (see \citet{bongers2016foundations} for details) which is dominated by $\mu$ and has full support on $X$.
+We assume there exists a probability measure $\mu$ on $\mathcalbf{X}\times\mathcalbf{U}\times\mathcal{A}\times\mathbb{R}$ such that for all $\pi\in\Pi$ and all $e\in\mathcal{E}$ the SCM $\mathcal{S}(\pi, e)$ induces a unique distribution $\P^{\pi,e}$ over $(X, U, A, R)$ (see \cite{bongers2016foundations} for details) which is dominated by $\mu$ and marginally has full support on $\mathcalbf{X}$.
 We denote the corresponding density by $p^{\pi,e}$ and the corresponding expectations by $\EX^{\pi,e}$.
-We further assume that the graph $\mathcal{G}$ defined below is acyclic.
-Whenever a probability, density or expectation does not depend on $\pi$, we omit $\pi$ and write $\EX^{e}[X]$ rather than $\EX^{\pi,e}[X]$, for example. \end{setting} Some remarks regarding Setting~\ref{setting:scmfixed} are in order: (1) We only use the SCMs as a flexible way of modeling the changes in the joint distribution with respect to the environment $e$ and the policy $\pi$.
+Whenever a probability, density, or expectation does not depend on $\pi$, we omit $\pi$ and write $\EX^{e}[X]$ rather than $\EX^{\pi,e}[X]$, for example. \end{setting} Some remarks regarding Setting~\ref{setting:scmfixed} are in order: (1) We only use the SCMs as a flexible way of modeling the changes in the joint distribution with respect to the environment $e$ and the policy $\pi$.
 In particular, we do not use it to model any further intervention distributions that do not correspond to a change of policy or environment.
-(2) In practice, the precise form of the SCM is unknown.
-Indeed, we will neither assume knowledge of the functions nor the graph structure of the SCM (but see Assumption~\ref{assm:mean_ff}).
+(2) In practice, the precise form of the SCMs is unknown.
+Indeed, we will neither assume knowledge of the structural equations nor complete knowledge of the graph structure, except that the constraints induced by \eqref{eq:setting1-scm} hold.
 (3) The assumption of a dominating measure for all environments ensures that we can always assume the existence of densities while also switching across environments.
-In particular, this avoids any measure theoretic difficulties regarding conditional distributions.
+In particular, this avoids any measure-theoretic difficulties regarding conditional distributions.
 (4) The assumption that the induced distributions over $X$ have full support in all environments ensures that the generalization problem when moving from $\mathcal{E}^{\obs}$ to $\mathcal{E}$ does not involve any extrapolation.
-Additionally, it ensures that conditional expectations such as $\EX^{\pi, e}[R\mid X=x]$ are always well-defined for all $x\in\mathcalbf{X}$ easing the overall presentation.
+Additionally, it ensures that conditional expectations such as $\EX^{\pi, e}[R\mid X=x]$ can be uniquely defined for all $x\in\mathcalbf{X}$ as integrals of the conditional densities.
+(5) The environments are modelled fixed (and not random).
+However, we could also treat the environments as random variables which can be considered a special case of the fixed-environment setting (see Appendix~\ref{app:scmrandom}).